 1. Be Intentional With Your Spendings

 Oftentimes we buy something without much thought.
-We make a purchase after seeing or hearing an advertisement on TV, online or on social media and we feel we have to have it.
+We make a purchase after seeing or hearing an advertisement on TV, online, or on social media and we feel we have to have it.
 We buy IT not because we need it, but because we want it.

 “We buy things we don’t need with money we don’t have to impress people we don’t like.”
-Why we do it?
+Why do we do it?
 Well, probably because we want to be live happy without doing any work.
 So we search for quick fixes for complex problems instead of addressing the issue appropriately.

 Before the social media era being intentional with spendings was a bit easier.
 We weren’t surrounded by advertising.
 Now it’s different.
 Now, it’s important to be vigilant and almost immune to advertising.
 Otherwise, the fear of missing out will cost the trust a fortune.

 The solution to that is to simplify your spending and be more intentional with your shopping.
 And what better way to do that than by creating a “to-buy” intentional spending list?